Mateusz-Szmorlinski/AI-prompt-manager/README.md

 # Prompt Manager
 ## Description

-AI Prompt Manager is a React.js project designed to facilitate the creation and modification of complex prompts for AI models.
+Prompt Manager is a React.js project designed to facilitate the creation and modification of complex prompts for AI models.
 It provides a user-friendly interface for managing prompts that can be used for various natural language processing tasks.
 ## Technologies

 - React.js